Currents (album): Accolades

 Currents appeared on several critics' lists of the best albums of 2015.
 Q named Currents the year's top album, saying that "Parker added dancefloor pop to their kaleidoscopic sound" while calling it "sonically advanced and filled with great songs".
 Spin ranked it as the year's fourth-best, calling it the group's "best because its soul actually lies in Motown".
 The magazine said the album finds Parker "coming to the epiphany that no amount of pitch- and time-shifting will screw with your perception of reality as much as a lyric that's as direct and true as 'They say people never change but that's bullshit / They do.'"
 Mojo also ranked the record as fourth-best of the year.
 Pitchfork ranked the album as the year's fifth-best, saying, "There's still a bit of Parker's elegant guitar here, but he's mostly rerouted his perfectionistic craftsmanship to synthesizer tones and drum programming."
 Paste ranked Currents at number eight on its list of the year's best albums, calling it a "near-perfect album" and "a superb progression from their last efforts, a study in internal consistency."
 Rolling Stone placed the album at number 13 on its list of the "50 Best Albums of 2015", writing that Parker's "musical rethink... is expansive, resulting in wide-screen adventures like 'Let It Happen'" and that the record is "full of weightless vocals and synthesized funk, for a set that's both blissed-out and mournful, like a set of diary entries from an astronaut floating off into oblivion".
 The album was also ranked fifth-best of the year by Consequence of Sound and NME, 15th-best by Stereogum, and 22nd-best by PopMatters, while Exclaim! named it the eighth-best pop/rock album of the year.

 At the 2015 ARIA Music Awards, Currents was awarded Best Rock Album and Album of the Year, and "Let It Happen" was nominated for Best Pop Release.
 At the same event, Parker won for Engineer of the Year and Producer of the Year for his work on Currents, and Tame Impala were named Best Group.
 The album was nominated for Best Alternative Music Album at the 58th Annual Grammy Awards.

 In 2020, Rolling Stone ranked Currents 382nd on its list of "The 500 Greatest Albums of All Time".

+In 2023, writer Andrew McMillen of The Australian included the album in a list of albums that he considers "flawless" from recent decades.
+He wrote that Parker "let go of his classic rock roots to explore alternative dance and electronica, and the results were spectacular".